What a Senseless Waste of Human Life

 Anime and Manga

 - As for Code Geass, Lelouch is responsible for Euphemia's death an episode after his Geass ability accidentally activates while he suggests that she kill all the Japanese for the sake of an example of how Geass works; she proceeds to kill all the Japanese who had registered for the Special Administrated Zone and issue orders to have them all executed shortly thereafter.
 In the middle of R2, Suzaku's command to live forces him to launch a FLEIJA warhead to distract Kallen during the Second Battle of Tokyo, which causes the deaths of some 35,000,000 civilians.
-The clearest example of this is the scene in which Shirley is killed by Rolo, and her death accomplishes absolutely nothing.
-It would have been just as lovely an anime if they didn't have to die (if not even better than it was), but the fact that they did allows the protagonist to undergo character development so that the audience can understand how he thinks, and that those people are what truly mattered, and if they hadn't, the plot wouldn't have acknowledged the meaning their lives had.
+The clearest example of this is the scene in which Shirley is killed by Rolo, and her death accomplishes absolutely nothing; she didn't even have to die, they didn't have anything to gain from it, and Rolo still killed her.
+It would have been just as lovely an anime if they didn't die (if not even better than it was), but the fact that they did allows the protagonist to undergo character development so that the audience can understand how he thinks, and that those people are what truly mattered, and if they hadn't, the plot wouldn't have acknowledged the meaning their lives had.

 - Happens a number of times in Dragon Ball Z (sometimes the "innocent" is an entire race or planet).